How Can a DUI Affect Immigrants?

 Attorney Ross H. Sobel can help you fight your DUI charge, get a past DUI conviction expunged, and navigate the complexity of U.S. immigration law.

-To learn more about how immigration and DUI affect each other in California or to avail yourself of a free legal consultation on the details of your case, contact us anytime 24/7/365 at 818-582-2350.
+To learn more about how immigration and DUI affect each other in California or to avail yourself of a free legal consultation on the details of your case, contact our DUI lawyer anytime 24/7/365 at 818-582-2350.